Search This Site

 Flash Memory

-SD Flash Memory Cards are smaller than compact flash cards, so are widely used in PDA's, cell phones, GPS and even video game consoles.
+SD flash cards are smaller than compact flash cards, so are widely used in PDA's, cell phones, GPS and even video game consoles.
 The Secure in Secure Digital came from the card's origin.
 SD cards were originally designed by Toshiba, who added encryption hardware to try and prevent the piracy of music.
 In theory, this was supposed to allow for enforcement of Digital Rights Management (DRM) of digital music.
 We see where that got them...

-Read and write speeds of SD flash memory cards are similar to compact flash memory cards.
+Read and write speeds of SD flash cards are similar to compact flash cards.
 They range from 1MB/s up to 30MB/s on the high end cards.

 Flash Memory